Impatient Sea Cucumber

 Impatient Sea Cucumber, Holothuria (Thymiosycia) impatiens

-Phylogeny: The Impatient Sea Cucumber, Holothuria (Thymiosycia) impatiens (Forsskål, 1775), is a member of the Holothuriidae family of sea cucumbers.
-The genus Holothuria is one of five genera in this family.
-There are about one hudred and sixty species in this genus, fifteen of which are within the subgenus Thymiosycia.
-This species is also known as the Brown-spotted Sea Cucumber or Bottleneck Sea Cucumber.
-In Mexico this species is called Pepino de Mar Manchas Pardas.
+Phylogeny: The Impatient Sea Cucumber, Holothuria (Thymiosycia) impatiens (Forsskål, 1775), is a member of the Holothuriidae Family of Sea Cucumbers.
+The Holothuria genus is one of five genera in the Holothuridae Family.
+There are one hundred and sixty species in the Holothuria genus, fifteen of which are within the subgenus Thymiosycia.
+They are also known as the Bottleneck Sea Cucumber and the Brown-spotted Sea Cucumber and in Mexico as Pepino de Mar Manchas Pardas.
 There are currently no accepted subspecies or varieties of this species.
+The genus name Holothuria comes from the Greek word meaning “water polyp”.
+The subgenus Thymiosycia comes from the Greek words comparing these sea cucumbers to the warty surface of a thyme plant or fig tree.
+The name impatiens comes from the Latin and mean “impatient”.
+Perhaps this refers to how quickly this species expels their sticky Cuvier’s tubules.

-Habitat and Distribution: During the day the Impatient Sea Cucumbers are usually found hiding in caves and crevasses of the reef, under coral rubble, or between boulders.
+Habitat and Distribution: Impatient Sea Cucumbers are usually found hiding in caves and crevasses of the reef, under coral rubble, or between boulders during daylight hours.
 At night they extend their bodies over sandy substrates to feed.
 They are found from the lower intertidal zone to depths of 67 m (220 feet).
 They may be found in lagoons, reef flats, or open water.
 Impatient Sea Cucumbers are nearly circumtropical in distribution.
-They are found on both coasts of Mexico, in the Caribbean, Gulf of Mexico, Gulf of California, and the Pacific Ocean, south of Bahia Rosario, Baja California.
+They are found all Mexican waters of the Atlantic and Pacific Oceans with the exception that they are absent from north of Bahía Rosario, Baja California, along the central and northwest coasts of the Baja Peninsula.

 Diet: Impatient Sea Cucumbers are detritivores.
 They ingest sea floor sediment and digest the organic matter.
 The remaining sand and non-digestible matter is expelled.

 Predators: Impatient Sea Cucumbers can expel sticky white filaments from their Cuvier’s glands.
 These filaments distract, confuse, and entangle potential predators.
-Even with this defense mechanism they are still prey for anemones, crabs, fish, gastropods, octopuses, sea stars, and shore birds.
+Even with this defense mechanism they are still prey for anemones, shore birds, crabs, fish, gastropods, octopuses, and sea stars.

-Ecosystem Interactions: Impatient Sea Cucumbers engaging in any types of parasitic, commensal, or symbiotic relationships has not been documented.
+Ecosystem Interactions: Impatient Sea Cucumbers engaging in any types of commensal, parasitic or symbiotic relationships has not been formally documented.

 Synonyms: Fistularia impatiens, Holothuria (Thymiosycia) impatiens bicolor, Holothuria (Thymiosycia) impatiens concolor, Holothuria (Thymiosycia) impatiens lutea, Holothuria (Thymiosycia) impatiens pulchra, Holothuria (Thymiosycia) impatiens var. bicolor, Holothuria (Thymiosycia) impatiens var. concolor, Holothuria (Thymiosycia) impatiens var. lutea, Holothuria (Thymiosycia) impatiens var. pulchra, Holothuria botellus, Holothuria fulva, Holothuria impatiens, Holothuria impatiens var. bicolor, Holothuria impatiens var. concolor, Holothuria impatiens var. lutea, Holothuria impatiens var. pulchra, and Holothuria ophidiana.